Our Brain Injury Lawyer Can Help You Get Compensation

 Causes of Brain Injuries

 TBIs are classified as ranging from mild to severe, from a brief change in mental status or consciousness to an extended period of unconsciousness or memory loss.
-A study by the CDC in 2014 discovered that among all age groups, the most common reasons for an emergency department visit, or hospitalization, for a TBI were:
+A study by the CDC in 2014 discovered that, among all age groups, the most common reasons for an emergency department visit or hospitalization for a TBI were:

 • falls (48 percent)